-The former flower girl choked back a sob, confusion vying with fear.
+The former flower maid choked back a sob, confusion vying with fear.
 I’m his Aeris.
 What does that mean?
 Does it mean he’ll never sell me?
 Does it mean I’m safe forever more?
-Does it mean I’ll never be raped?
+Does it mean I’ll never be used?
 I want that.
 I want that so very much.
 I want to be his Aeris…

 She couldn’t believe how quickly he flew up the numerous steps.
 Effortless, graceful with not one lost breath as he held her in his one arm.
 Sometimes the other would steady the maid, but that was for her benefit.
 Aeris just stared at his face in profile, cut from angelic mold.
 She wanted to touch it, the smooth, frost-white skin, framed by high silver bangs.

 Another steel door was swiftly pulled open, and Sephiroth ducked through low lintel.
 Sliver sharp pupils scanned the signs, as they swayed relieved not to be cut.
 He turned on his heel to follow the arrows with words that blurred Aeris’s eyes.
-She knew what they were and what they should be, but trying to read made her dizzy.
+She knew what they were and what they should say but trying to read made her dizzy.
 The Cetra managed to keep her head up as the carpet whizzed by in bright smudge.
 Thinner and flatter than what lined her room.
 My room.
 The thought made whirling worse.
-But nothing could ever be mine.

 Sephiroth entered the appropriate suite, shaking silver away from his face.
 The motion served twofold, clearing his vision and raising the receptionist’s head.

 “Mathilde,” he said, towering over the desk and greeted by reddened cheeks.
 “I believe we’ve arrived on time.”